mbta/screens/README.md

 This application serves real-time information to all of our browser-based screens posted at stops and stations around the system.

-If you're looking for the application that controls the LED countdown clocks and the in-station PA system, please see [mbta/realtime_signs](https://github.com/mbta/realtime_signs).
+If you're looking for the applications that control the LED countdown clocks and the in-station PA system, please see [mbta/realtime_signs](https://github.com/mbta/realtime_signs) and [mbta/signs_ui](https://github.com/mbta/signs_ui).

 Some examples of the various client apps, as of January 2023: